xuliexuan/AutomatedPlatform/README.md

 Features:
 * Limited log in.
 Set the access authority only for Nokia internal employees(will update later).
 * Multi function.
 Different function teams could start their test by choose related navigation bar.
+* Reporting.
+Support two types of test report: .html and .pdf.
+And you can also save to local.
+* Friendly to users.
+There are some useful information at the user info page, if you don't know how to use this tool.

 ToDo
 ----